AdeptAustin/mythras.net/Pages/Unofficial-Mythras-Starter-Set.md

 #### Meeros Falling

 Another adventure set in the _Meeros_ setting following the events in the Core Rules.
 This is a great adventure for player’s to finally create their own characters and even interact with some characters they may have played before.
+It's found on page 3 of the _Mythras Game Master's Pack_

 | Links | [TDM](https://thedesignmechanism.com/mythras-games-masters-pack/) | [Direct](https://github.com/AdeptAustin/mythras.net/raw/refs/heads/main/Downloads/Mythras_Games_Masters_Pack.pdf) |
 | :-- | :-- | :-- |

+#### Now What?

+That's the end of the Unofficial Mythras Starter Set, but not the end of your adventures.
+If you're enjoying Meeros, there's one more adventure written for your consideration. _[Meeros Doomed](https://www.mythras.net/#/Pages/Settings?id=meeros-doomed)_ deals with the consequences of Kara's actions to save her sister.
+Use the same characters, or create new ones to fit the adventure.
+Either way, there's tons more of _Mythras_ to explore, experience, and create.
+Editor's Note: _[Mythic Britain](https://www.mythras.net/#/Pages/Settings?id=mythic-britain)_ is awesome.

 ---
 ## Classic Fantasy